Nic-Wallace/wexford-wines/README.md

 ### Newsletter Marketing

 I added a newsletter sign-up form on my site, to allow users to sign up with their email address to be included in the newsletter send out list which will include discounts, exclusives and more.
-I outlines how I did this below:
+I outline how I did this below:

 **Custom Django Model Newsletter**